top of page

 About this Scientist:

-Abigail Langomas is a junior who is currently in the BioChemistry major in Saunders Trades and Technical High School.
-In college she plans on majoring in biomedical engineering in order to pursue her goal of working in a laboratory as well as in other environments to help study, create, and improve biotechnologies and apply them to biological and medicinal areas.
+Abigail Langomas is a senior who is currently in the BioChemistry major in Saunders Trades and Technical High School.
+In college she plans on majoring in biochemistry in order to pursue her goal of working in a laboratory as well as in other environments to help study, create, and improve biotechnologies and apply them to biological and medicinal areas.

 Comments